dpopkov/knowthenix/README.md

 There is no guarantee that they will produce expected result on any machine.
 They need to be tested and clarified.
 * Build: `mvn clean package`
-* Create database in PostgreSQL: `create database knowthenix-prod`
+* Create database in PostgreSQL or MySQL: `create database knowthenix-prod`
 * Provide environment variables for passing credentials to the application:
     * `KNOWTHENIX_ADMIN=<enter-db-user-name>`
     * `KNOWTHENIX_ADMIN_PASSWORD=<enter-db-user-password>`
-* Test connection `jdbc:postgresql://localhost:5432/knowthenix-prod` using any SQL client.
+* Test connection using any SQL client:
+    * Postgres: `jdbc:postgresql://localhost:5432/knowthenix-prod`
+    * MySQL: `jdbc:mysql://localhost:3306/knowthenix-prod?userUnicode=true&characterEncoding=UTF-8&serverTimezone=UTC`
 * Run for the first time to populate with some initial data:
     * `java -jar knowthenix-X.Y.Z-SNAPSHOT.jar --spring.active.profile=prod --spring.sql.init.mode=always --spring.app.data.init=true`
 * Run after initializing or run with empty db: